HARDSTOP?

 Yet with the rise of agentic AI and other autonomous systems, watching over machines has taken on new importance — returning us to the very role we were once freed from.

-In this work, an abnormality that triggers a machine's stoppage is human stillness.
 In an age when machines may no longer obey, what we need might be the composure to face them and reconsider what we are becoming together.